S/V Kat Boat

 It’s got to be a purebred cat.

-The current S/V Kat Boat was the prototype Michalak FatCat 2, originally named Julia L and built in Illinois.
-According to the designer the prolific Jim Michalak "Fatcat 2 is a cuddy cabin sailer patterned somewhat after a traditional catboat."
+The current Kat Boat was the prototype Michalak FatCat 2, originally named Julia L and built in Illinois.
+According to the designer the prolific Jim Michalak "FatCat 2 is a cuddy cabin sailer patterned somewhat after a traditional catboat."
 She's extraordinarily stable and moves well to weather.
 The Kat Boat displays some unique features.
 These include a winch for the mast, gallows to keep the spars out of the cockpit and due to a design tweak a 4.5" longer cabin.
 Jim also installed flotation benches on the sides and curved the cabin roof for a more classical catboat look.
-The gaff rig sets up on the trailer and sailing is "Weatherly, stiff and fast.
-Very fast if she's handled well" in the immortal words of Jack Aubry.
+Overall a very fine craft was created.

 Rend Lake, 2011.
 Dacron sail from Duckworks, and gallows.
 She crossed the lake four times.